aeroneering/aeroneering.github.com/_posts/2013-03-22-Why-Access-to-NASA-Technical-Reports-is-Important.md

 Aside from broken links across the Internet when NTRS does come back online we may never know.

-*Update*: The NTRS is back online but [http://nasawatch.com/archives/2013/06/nasa-technical-1.html](some older documents! including many from the NACA archives were still under review) as of a few months ago.
+*Update*: The NTRS is back online but [some older documents including many from the NACA archives were still under review](http://nasawatch.com/archives/2013/06/nasa-technical-1.html) as of a few months ago.